perryrh0dan/tmpo/readme.md

 ## Description

 Charon enables you to effectively create new projects based on predefined templates.
 By utilizing a simple and minimal usage syntax.
 Templates can be shared and managed accross teams through git.
-Templates are automaticly pulled
+Templates are automaticly pulled and updated on all clients.

 ## Contents